Joshua James (lifesaver): Hurricane of 1888

 They launched the surfboat R.B.
 Forbe through the breaking waves and rowed to the wrecked Gertrude Abbott with two of the crew bailing constantly to keep the boat from swamping.
 After desperate rowing the R.B.
 Forbe maneuvered under the ship's bow and a line was heaved from the surf boat to the schooner, and as the smaller craft was lifted by the cresting waves the eight sailors leaped one by one from the rigging into the surfboat.
 With 17 men aboard, they began the hazardous return journey to shore.
 Between rescuers and survivors, the R.B.
 Forbe was overcrowded, leaving little room to work the oars.
 The overcrowding also made the boat even more difficult to manage.
 Within two hundred yards of the beach, the R.B.
 Forbe struck a rock, rolled one gunwale deep under water, and began taking on seawater.
 The occupants quickly shifted their position and succeeded in righting the boat.
 One surfman was washed out of the boat by a wave, but was reclaimed by his comrades before the sea carried him away.
 The surfboat was buffeted along at the mercy of the waves and struck rocks a number of times.
 With most of the oars lost or broken, the men managed with the few oars left to steer the R.B.
 Forbe toward the shore so that the waves might push her in.
 Captain James admonished everyone to stick to the boat as long as possible.
 Finally near shore the R.B.
 Forbe was thrown upon some hidden rocks and completely wrecked.
 The occupants promptly jumped out and scrambled to shore and safety.
-The schooner's crew were immediately taken to a neighboring house and cared for.
+The schooner's crew were immediately taken to a neighboring house and given care.
 For the rescue that Captain James himself called "miraculous," all nine surfmen were awarded the Treasury Department's U.S. Gold Lifesaving Medal, the highest possible award.